 Let's take one more look at real DPI per capita, this time focusing on the year-over-year percent change since the beginning of this monthly series in 1959.
 I've highlighted the value for the months when recessions start to help us evaluate the recession risk for the current level.

 Of the eight recessions since 1959, five started with a YoY number higher than the current reading.
 However, the volatility of Real DPI militates against putting very much emphasis on this metric.
-There are a number of other downward spikes in addition to the more conspicuous results of tax planning or Microsoft's big dividend payout in 2004.
+I've highlighted a number of conspicuous tax planning blips as well as Microsoft's big dividend payout in 2004.

 Suffice to say that we need this indicator to show continuing improvement in the months ahead.